An Online Course Exploring Mystical Poems & Songs Woven Across Spiritual Traditions

 Mystical poetry and song have always been pathways in the quest for self-realization — opening us to beauty, presence, and connection where words fall short.

-In Songs of the Mystics, we gather each week with teachers from Sufi, Tibetan Buddhist, Vedantic, Baul, Indigenous, and Jewish mystical traditions.
-Each guest will share a song, poem and sacred chants from their lineage, guiding us into its wisdom as a living practice.
+In Songs of the Mystics, we journey through six modules with teachers from Sufi, Tibetan Buddhist, Vedantic, Baul, and Jewish mystical traditions.
+Each guest shares a song, poem, and sacred chants from their lineage, guiding us into its wisdom as a living practice.

 Together, we'll discover how these offerings can serve as doorways into self-realization, awakening, and a shared field of devotion across cultures — and how, in these turbulent and tender times, the mystical path calls us into embodied service, justice, and care for humanity and the earth.